How Much Does A Typical Filipino Noche Buena Cost?

 To break it down, here’s how much a typical Noche Buena feast might cost you!

 Estimated costs are based on the average rates from the sources below.
-Actual cost may vary per region and establishments.
+Actual cost may vary per region and establishment.